-Listen to public address announcements for information regarding local scholarships.
-Listings are also posted online and in the guidance office.
-Many scholarship applications are located in the guidance office.
+Listen to Cedar Cliff announcements for information regarding local scholarships.
+Listings are also posted online at Naviance and are updated every other week.

 A lack of money should not stop you from attending the school of your choice.
 Financial assistance is available from many sources.
 Your counselor has brochures available to explain the financial aid process.
 Take advantage of the "Financial Aid Night" hosted each year by the counselors at Cedar Cliff and Red Land High Schools.